+If you are one of these people, here’s some tips to develop better sleeping habits.
 Firstly, try to identify what is causing the sleep problem and write down your worries.
-On average, adults should sleep 7-9 hours a night, but this varies from person to person, usually decreasing with age.
+On average, adults should sleep 7.5-8.5 hours a night, but this varies from person to person, usually decreasing with age.
+Trying to sleep longer than this or napping through the day may decrease your quality of sleep at night.
 Practice relaxation techniques and try to exercise 20-30 minutes a day.
 Watching the sunset is a beautiful way to stimulate melatonin levels needed for a healthy wake-sleep rhythm.

 Some medicines can keep you awake if taken close to bedtime.
 Ask your pharmacist about medicines you may be taking that could be the reason you stay awake at night.
 If you suffer from pain, having adequate pain relief is important for a good night sleep.

 Practice good sleep hygiene to create a habit for yourself around bedtime.
 Establish a pattern of only going to bed when you are ready for sleep, and only trying to go to sleep when you get into bed.
 Make your bedroom a sleep haven, lovely and dark, quiet, cool and comfy.
-Remove stimulants, such as bright lights, televisions, phones and computers from the bedroom and turn them off an hour before bed.
+Remove stimulants, such as bright lights, televisions, phones and computers from the bedroom and turn them off an hour or two before bed.
 It is often helpful to remove clocks as repeated checking of how long you have taken to fall asleep generally worsens the anxiety about being able to sleep.
-Avoid caffeine and alcohol in the evening, rather try chamomile tea or milky drinks.
+Avoid caffeine, smoking and alcohol in the evening, rather try chamomile tea or milky drinks.